linuxlawson/buddy/README.md

 # buddy
 Calculates income and expenses on a monthly basis.

-Prints results to screen and saves as/to text file.
+Prints results to screen and saves to text file.

 A 'files' folder can be created in order to save files to.
 (i.e. - Save as: files/filename)